 Flatten the dough balls into disks and shape them into cups.
 Don’t stretch the dough too much and use a splash of cold water to prevent sticking rather than flour.

 Transfer them to an ungreased muffin tin.
 You don’t have to cover the whole tin with dough, 3/4 is enough.
 Fill each tin with 2-3 tablespoons of custard.
 Only fill 2/3 of the pastry shells.
 If you use too much custard, it will overflow when baked.

 Transfer to the oven and place on upper rack, close to the grill.
 Bake for 5 minutes, reduce heat to 230°C (450°F) and bake for 11 more minutes.
 Always keep an eye on your pastries and make sure they don’t burn too much.
 Some dark spots on top are okay and part of the fun.

-Remove from heat and let cook for five minutes.
+Remove from heat and let cool for five minutes.
 Remove from pan and let cool completely.
 The custard will sink and set.
 Serve when cooled completely.